OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 data.
 In KNIME such workflows are implemented graphically by connecting so-called nodes.
 A node represents a single analysis step in a workflow.
 Nodes have input and output ports where the data enters the node or the results are provided for other nodes after processing, respectively.
 KNIME distinguishes between different port types, representing different types of data.
-The most common representation of data in KNIME are tables (similar to an Excel sheet).
+The most common representation of data in KNIME are tables (similar to an excel sheet).
 Ports that accept tables are marked with a small triangle.
 For OpenMS nodes, we use a different port type, so called file ports, representing complete files.
 Those ports are marked by a small blue box.
 Filled blue boxes represent mandatory inputs and empty blue boxes optional inputs.
-The same holds for output ports, despite you can deactivate them in the configuration dialog (double-click on node) under the **OutputTypes** tab.
+The same holds for output ports, except that you can deactivate them in the configuration dialog (double-click on node) under the **OutputTypes** tab.
 After execution, deactivated ports will be marked with a red cross and downstream nodes will be inactive (not configurable).